 It was at the time of its construction, the largest mosque in the subcontinent and today it is exceeded in size only by the Friday Mosque of Lahore, Pakistan.
 It is India’s largest mosque and can hold up to 25,000 worshippers in the prayer hall and outside in the beautiful red sandstone courtyard.

-Modest dress is required to enter the masjid.
+Modest dress is required to enter the Masjid.
 But if you don’t have appropriate attire you can borrow an abaya/gown and scarf from the entrance to the mosque.

 A gown is 100 INR per person.